autokey/autokey/Contribute-to-the-Wiki.md

 10. Delete or archive the text file you had created in step 5 above.
 11. If you changed the page's name,  follow this up by editing the **Table of Contents** on the main wiki page and replacing the name and link with the new ones.
 12. Optional or if the edit is significant (like a name change): Put an announcement about the change(s) into [the AutoKey Gitter chat room](https://gitter.im/autokey/autokey) so that others will know about it.

+## See also ##
+* See also the [Contributing Code](https://github.com/autokey/autokey/wiki/Contributing-code) page for contributing code to the AutoKey project.